Vietnam.vn - Nền tảng quảng bá Việt Nam

 The two main reasons are human and poor management!

-When hoping to make the most money, when investors want to cut down trees, fill in lakes and canals, and concretize parks to increase land for construction of real estate projects, urban managers must monitor and strictly handle violations to protect the common interests of residents.
+When hoping to make the most money, when investors want to cut down trees, fill lakes and canals, and concretize parks to increase land for construction of real estate projects, urban managers must monitor and strictly handle violations to protect the common interests of residents.

 You once warned that Thu Duc City could become a giant real estate project if sustainable development criteria are neglected.
 In your opinion, is Thu Duc City really a satellite city, and what needs to be done to change it?

 Thu Duc City is the first city within a city in the country.
-The biggest challenge ahead is that Thu Duc City cannot just include the sum of the achievements of the three previous districts, but needs to demonstrate the effectiveness of breakthrough thinking and outstanding achievements many times over before, not only in the scale of real estate projects but also in the scale of contribution to the overall economic and social growth, to have a scientific basis for considering replicating this model in Ho Chi Minh City and across the country.
+The biggest challenge ahead is that Thu Duc City cannot just include the sum of the individual achievements of the three previous districts, but needs to demonstrate the effectiveness of breakthrough thinking and outstanding achievements many times more than before, not only in the scale of real estate projects but also in the scale of contribution to the overall economic and social growth, to have a scientific basis for considering replicating this model in Ho Chi Minh City and across the country.

 Thu Duc City